ryancramerdesign/ProcessWire/wire/modules/Inputfield/InputfieldCKEditor/README.md

 look-and-feel in the editor to something that is more stylistically similar to the front-end of your site.**

-The default editor CSS files can be found here:
+Example editor CSS files can be found here:

 - **Regular Mode:** /site/modules/InputfieldCKEditor/contents.css
 - **Inline Mode:** /site/modules/InputfieldCKEditor/contents-inline.css

+You can use this files directory, or you can copy them somewhere else.
+However, since they are located in your /site/ directory, they won't get overwritten during upgrades.
+For the same reason, it's also possible that you don't have those files in the location mentioned above.
+If that's the case, you can copy the versions in /wire/modules/Inputfield/InputfieldCKEditor/ instead, and I recommend putting them in /site/modules/InputfieldCKEditor/.

 *There is also a Sass (SCSS) file called `contents-inline.scss` which you may prefer to use as your starting point if using Sass.
-Just remember to compile it to a contents-inline.css file when done.*
+Just remember to compile it to a contents-inline.css file when done.
+The Sass file is located
+here: /wire/modules/Inputfield/InputfieldCKEditor/contents-inline.scss*

 As you can see above, you will be using a different CSS file depending on whether you need to modify the styles in a regular editor, or an inline-mode editor.

-1. Copy the appropriate CSS file above to `/site/templates/styles/` or wherever you are keeping your stylesheet files.
-If you are using a regular mode editor, you will want the `contents.css` file, or if you are using an inline mode editor, then you will want the `contents-inline.css` file.

-2. Modify the file you copied above and style the elements as you wish, or you may return to this step later.
+1. Modify the file(s) mentioned above and style the elements as you wish, or you may return to this step later.
 If using more than one CKEditor inline editor in your page, please see the important note below these instructions.